srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/16-Implement resource tagging.md

     **Note:** We are testing to see what happens when the tag is not supplied.

 4. You will receive a Validation failed message.
 Click the **Click here to view details** message.
-On the **Errors** blade, on the **Summary** tab note the error message stating that resource was disallowed by Policy.
+On the **Errors** blade, on the **Summary** tab note the error message stating that the resource was disallowed by Policy.

     **Note:** If you view the Raw Error tab you will see the specific tag name that is required.